An Improved Transfer Model: Randomized Transferable Machine: Introduction

 \section{Introduction}

-Transfer learning is a learning strategy reusing knowledge across domains.
-It aims to build a model using data from one domain (i.e., source domain) while capable of generalizing good performance on the prediction task of another different but related domain (i.e., target domain).
-Such knowledge transfer avoids the expensive process of collecting target labeled data, but is obstructed by domain divergence, that is, the so-called \emph{out-of-distribution} (o.o.d) challenge.
-Different from the identically-independently-distributed (i.i.d) assumption, the data distribution usually differs dramatically across domains in transfer learning.

-Feature-based transfer is one of the most effective methodologies in transfer learning.
-Subspace learning \cite{pan2011domain,sun2016return,zhang2017joint,wei2019knowledge} and deep feature learning \cite{long2015learning,Wei2016DeepNF,Long2017Deep,zhang2018collaborative} are two popular research directions.
-The two research directions share the same underlying rationale, i.e., although two domains differ considerably in the original feature space, there exists a \emph{domain-invariant} feature representation in which the domain divergence is eliminated.
-Both subspace learning and deep feature learning methods focus on learning such a `good' feature representation.
+Transfer learning \cite{tan2018survey} aims to build a transfer model using the data from a source domain while generalizing good performance on the prediction task of another different but related target domain.
+Such a knowledge transfer avoids the expensive process of collecting target labelled data, but faces the challenge of domain divergence, i.e., the data distribution usually differs dramatically across domains.
+Feature-based transfer method is one of the most effective methodologies to handle the distribution discrepancy, where subspace learning \cite{wang2019softly,li2019multisource,wei2021subdomain} and deep feature learning \cite{Wei2016DeepNF,Long2017Deep,zhang2018collaborative} are two popular research lines.
+The underlying rationale is that, although two domains may differ considerably in the original feature space, there exists a \emph{domain-invariant feature representation with which the data distribution discrepancy can be eliminated}.
+Both subspace learning and deep feature learning methods aim to learn such a `good' feature representation.